DIDSR/DICaugment/docs/source/mask_augmentation.rst

-You have learned how to use Albumentations3D to augment 3D image masks for segmentation tasks.
-Feel free to explore the wide range of augmentation techniques available in Albumentations3D to further enhance your segmentation tasks.
-For a comprehensive list of available techniques and their parameters, please refer to the :doc:`API Reference <albumentations3d.augmentations>`.
-If you encounter any issues or have questions, please seek help from the Albumentations3D community on the `Albumentations3D GitHub Discussions <https://github.com/jjmcintosh/albumentations3d/discussions>`_ page.
+You have learned how to use DICaugment to augment 3D image masks for segmentation tasks.
+Feel free to explore the wide range of augmentation techniques available in DICaugment to further enhance your segmentation tasks.
+For a comprehensive list of available techniques and their parameters, please refer to the :doc:`API Reference <dicaugment.augmentations>`.
+If you encounter any issues or have questions, please seek help from the dicaugment community on the `DICaugment GitHub Discussions <https://github.com/jjmcintosh/dicaugment/discussions>`_ page.

-Happy augmenting with Albumentations3D in your object detection pipelines!
+Happy augmenting with DICaugment in your object detection pipelines!